Basic HTML and CSS

 $> git push --set-upstream origin solved-html-css

 Anyway, next you need to make a Pull Request back to your main branch on the GitHub repository.
-Make sure your tests pass and the site deploys, before you submit!
+Make sure your tests pass and the site deploys, before you submit to GradeScope!

 Once you’re done, we’ll start learning more about TypeScript »